 - Keep a spill kit appropriate for the materials you use handy and stocked, ready for use.

 - Any excess chemical spills, especially outdoors, should be swept up immediately.

-- Use absorbent material or containment berms for liquid spills.
+- Use absorbent material (such as granular clay or kitty litter) or containment berms for liquid spills.

 - Always use dry methods to clean spills (sweeping) and never hose down the area.

 - Report any chemical spill to the local hazardous waste cleanup team.
 They’ll know the best way to keep spills from harming the environment.

 - Collect wastes for recycling or proper disposal.

 Outdoor Best Management Practices

 Be sure to share this information with your landscaping company or anyone who does work on your property.

 Parking Lots & Dumpsters